Adopted by Gramos' board on 1.2.2008 with changes and additions from 20.11.2013, 27.10.2014 and 30.6.2016

 1. Main principles of distribution

-The distribution only includes recordings that enjoy protection in accordance with the provisions of the Copyright Act
+The distribution only includes recordings protected in accordance with the provisions of the Copyright Act

 The funds are distributed equally between producers and performers